About Prenups in New York

 What Is a Prenup?

-A prenuptial agreement, or "prenup," is a legally binding document drafted and signed before a marriage that sets certain expectations for ownership of assets should the marriage fail.
+In New York State, a prenuptial agreement, or "prenup," is a legally binding document drafted and signed before a marriage that sets certain expectations for ownership of assets should the marriage fail.

 Why Get a Prenup?